The Tax Court in Brief May 31 – June 4, 2021

 - Section 162(a) allows a deduction for the ordinary and necessary expenses paid or incurred during the taxable year in carrying on any trade or business.
 Additionally, section 162(a)(1) allows a deduction for reasonable allowance for salaries or other compensation for personal services actually rendered.

-There is a fine line when providing services in exchange for an interest in a partnership or other disregarded entity.
+Insight: There is a fine line when providing services in exchange for an interest in a partnership or other disregarded entity.
 The transfer of the partnership interest resembles payment for rendered services.
 The IRS and the Tax Court treat such an exchange no different than a neighbor paying for lawn maintenance services with Apple stock instead of money.
 This pitfall is too well-established for this issue to keep repeating.
-Taxpayers need to pause and think before jumping into these type of partnership or disregarded entity contributions.
+Taxpayers need to pause and think before jumping into these types of partnerships or disregarded entity contributions.

 Michael Torres v.
 Commissioner, T.C.
 Memo.
 2021-66